Huzaifa-Arif/KFFL/README.md

 ## Instructions for Running the code:

- To create an environment use :
+ To create the environment do the following :

     conda env create -f environment.yml

+    conda activate environment.yml

 The code is modular and the simplest way to run the code is to use the following command in the terminal